ydb-platform/ydb/ydb/docs/en/core/quickstart.md

 In this guide, you will install a single-node local [{{ ydb-short-name }} cluster](concepts/databases.md#cluster) and execute simple queries against your [database](concepts/databases.md#database).

 Normally, {{ ydb-short-name }} stores data on multiple SSD/NVMe or HDD raw disk devices without any filesystem.
 However, for simplicity, this guide emulates disks in RAM or using a file in a regular filesystem.
 Thus, this setup is unsuitable for any production usage or even benchmarks.
-See the [cluster management documentation](cluster/index.md) to learn how to run {{ ydb-short-name }} in a production environment.
+See the [documentation for DevOps Engineers](devops/index.md) to learn how to run {{ ydb-short-name }} in a production environment.

 ## Install and start {{ ydb-short-name }} {#install}